Watch Taylor Swift surprise fans by joining HAIM on stage in London

-Swift surprised fans by joining the HAIM sisters on stage at London’s O2 Arena for a rendition of ‘Gasoline’, along with some lines from the song ‘Love Story’.
+Swift surprised fans by appearing with the HAIM sisters on stage at London’s O2 Arena for a rendition of their collaborative track ‘Gasoline’ and a mash-up of Swift’s own song, ‘Love Story’.

 After joining the band, Swift said: “I haven’t been on stage in a very long time.
 It’s nice…it’s nice, it’s very nice [to be back].
 When I heard my girls were playing in London at the O2, I thought, I’m going to have to see that.
 And it looks like there’s about 20,000 other people who also thought that.